beyarkay/masters-thesis/src/03_lit_review.md

 - Ahuja, N., & Kumar, M. (2018).
 Real-time hand gesture recognition using convolutional neural network.
 International Journal of Advanced Computer Science and Applications, 9(6), 540-546.
 (TODO: Check this)
-- @Mohammed2019ADL A Deep Learning-Based End-to-End Composite System for Hand Detection and Gesture Recognition

 Literature by the decade, in chronological order: